NNPDF/reportengine/README.md

 Reportengine is a framework to develop scientific applications.
-It is focused on supporting declarative input (YAML), enforcing initialization time ("*compile time*") constraints, and enabling easy iteration within the declarative input.
+It is focused on supporting declarative input (YAML), enforcing initialization time ("*compile time*") constraints, and enabling iteration within the declarative input.

-It includes support for figures (matplotlib), tables (pandas) and HTML reports (pandoc-markdown).
-It also tries to make the command line applications look like from the 90s as opposed to from the 70s.
+It includes support for figures, tables (pandas) and HTML reports.

 The documentation of the NNPDF specific implementation can be found
 here:

 https://data.nnpdf.science/validphys-docs/guide.html

-a more reportengine-specific documentation will be produced *soon*.

 An example application can be found in the `example` directory.